Thomas J. McSweeney

 Professor McSweeney's research focuses on the first century and a half of the common law, the period between the establishment of the writ system in the 1160s and 1170s and the end of the thirteenth century.
 He is particularly interested in the ways a fledgling professional judicial bench began to schematize the work they were doing in the courts using Roman law as their framework.
 His published articles have explored the legal-literary culture that developed throughout Europe in the twelfth and thirteenth centuries.
 He is currently working on a book on the justices who wrote the Bracton treatise in the thirteenth century and their struggles to define themselves as England's first legal professionals through their writing.

 - Priests of the Law: Roman Law and the Making of England's First Legal Professionals (in process).

-- Imagining an Ideal World through a Legal Text: Konungsbók and the Medieval Icelandic Commonwealth, (under review).
+- Imagining an Ideal World Through a Legal Text: Konungsbók and the Medieval Icelandic Commonwealth, in process.